 as to zeal, a persecutor of the church; as to the righteousness which is in the Law, found blameless.Philippians 3:6(NASB)

-One by one Paul exposed their error... that confidence in the flesh through one's parentage; lineage; race or tribal connections is NOT required for acceptance by God.
-Similarly, he denounced traditional practices; works of the Law; cultural customs and religious orthodoxy as a requirement for acceptance by God.
+One by one Paul exposed their errors... that confidence in the flesh through one's parentage, lineage, race, or tribal connections is NOT required for acceptance by God.
+Similarly, he denounced traditional practices, works of the Law, cultural customs, and religious orthodoxy as a requirement for acceptance by God.

 He may have been sincere in his desire to please God and be a highly moral man who lived an exemplary life, but Paul was sincerely wrong.
-He concentrated his efforts in fleshly performance that were in direct opposition to God's will - "Saul, Saul, why are you persecuting ME?", was Christ's challenge to him on the road to Damascus.
-Paul had to unpick a lifetime of proud legalism and unrighteous religiosity to become the humble saint and Christ's spiritual bond-servant that has no confidence in the flesh and honours the Lord who bought him.
+He concentrated his efforts in fleshly performances that were in direct opposition to God's will.
+"Saul, Saul, why are you persecuting ME?" was Christ's challenge to him on the road to Damascus.
+Paul had to unpick a lifetime of proud legalism and unrighteous religiosity to become the humble saint and Christ's spiritual bond-servant who had no confidence in the flesh and honoured the Lord Who bought him.

-Paul was a highly moral man, who strictly carried out every requirement of Jewish law.
-He participated in each religious festival, kept the Sabbath Day holy with pharisaical precision; carried out any sacrifices for sin as laid out by the written Law of Moses.
-Paul also kept all the traditions of the elder and the oral law that developed over time - but none of his human effort pleased God,
+Paul was a highly moral man who strictly carried out every requirement of Jewish law.
+He participated in each religious festival, kept the Sabbath Day holy with pharisaical precision, and carried out any sacrifices for sin as laid out by the written Law of Moses.
+Paul also kept all the traditions of the elder and the oral law that developed over time - but none of his human effort pleased God.

-May we take to heart the dangers of legalism; religiosity and every other fleshly attempts to make ourselves right with God.
+May we take to heart the dangers of legalism, religiosity, and every other fleshly attempt to make ourselves right with God.

 May we place our entire trust and confidence in the finished work of Christ at Calvary and remember His shout of triumph was delivered on account of ALL who trust in Him - IT IS FINISHED.

-Heavenly Father, I realise through Paul's vehement denouncement of legalism and religiosity, that fleshly works are unacceptable to You and that this confidence in the flesh is a denial of Christ's finished work on the cross.
+Heavenly Father, I realise through Paul's vehement denouncement of legalism and religiosity, that fleshly works are unacceptable to You and that confidence in the flesh is a denial of Christ's finished work on the Cross.
 Thank You that faith in His finished work on Calvary is sufficient to pay the price for my sin.
 Help me not to put confidence in my own fleshly works but live by faith in the Son of Man who loves me and gave His life for me.
-Thank You that His sacrificial death and glorious resurrection is sufficient for salvation.
-Father there are many who have been taught that confidence in the flesh and works of the law are required for salvation.
-Open their eyes we pray and reveal the truth.. that Christ's work is sufficient - through time and into eternity.
+Thank You that His sacrificial death and glorious Resurrection is sufficient for salvation.
+Father, there are many who have been taught that confidence in the flesh and works of the law are required for salvation.
+Open their eyes and reveal the truth that Christ's work is sufficient - through time and into eternity.
 This I ask in Jesus' name, AMEN.